jaytoday/guardup-proxy/README.md

 ## 🌐 Self-Hosting Guide

-### 1. Deploying the Proxy Service
+### 1. Deploying GuardUp Proxy

-You can deploy the GuardUp Proxy Service to any Node.js-compatible hosting platform.
+You can deploy GuardUp Proxy to any Node.js-compatible hosting platform.
 Here's a basic guide for deployment:

 1. Set up a server with Node.js 18+ installed
 2. Clone this repository